 - As your CSP, we are your point of contact.
 We can provide advice and guidance and can escalate issues to Microsoft, if required.

 - You have the same access and control of your subscriptions.

-- You can switch CSP at anytime, there is no tie-in.
+- You can switch Microsoft CSP Licensing at anytime, there is no tie-in.

 - As your CSP, we can also provide a comprehensive Cloud Operation service for your Azure, Office 365 and Power BI environment.